Adrian-PL/Project/README.md

 - Pixel Dungeon by watabou - as an inspiration for being a rare case of succesful and very intuitive mobile roguelike
 - Silent Hill 2 by Team Silent - as an inspiration for deep, mature, emotional and disturbing stories and meaningful personalities
 - Planescape: Torment by Black Isle Studios - as an inspiration for meaningful dialogues, philosophical deepness of story and characters
-- Dwarf Fortress by Bay 12 Games - as general inspiration for complexity of mechanics
+- Dwarf Fortress by Bay 12 Games - as general inspiration for the complexity of mechanics